Professor Elizabeth R. Carter

 Ms. Rebecca S. Luster Radford

-REBECCA S. LUSTER RADFORD is an associate at Blanchard, Walker, O’Quin & Roberts (A Professional Law Corporation) in Shreveport.
+REBECCA S. LUSTER RADFORD is of counsel at Blanchard, Walker, O’Quin & Roberts (A Professional Law Corporation) in Shreveport.
 Rebecca’s practice primarily involves taxation, estate planning, successions, trusts, and business and commercial transactions.
 Rebecca is a frequent speaker on estate planning and taxation topics and is a co-author of Estate Planning in Louisiana, which is part of the Louisiana Practice Series.
 She received a Bachelor of Arts in Economics and Business Administration, cum laude, from Rhodes College in 2008 and a Master of Science in Accounting from the University of Virginia in 2009.
 Rebecca earned a J.D. and a Graduate Diploma in Comparative Law from LSU's Paul M. Hebert Law Center in 2012, cum laude.
 Subsequent to her studies at LSU, Rebecca earned a Master of Laws in Taxation from the University of Florida in 2013.